bioconvert/bioconvert/doc/developer_guide.rst

          self.execute(cmd)

-On line 1, we decorate the method with the **requires_nothing** decorator because the method is implemented in Pure Python.
+On line 1, we decorate the method with the :func:`~bioconvert.core.decorators.requires_nothing` decorator because the method is implemented in Pure Python.

 One line 8, we decorate the method with the :func:`~bioconvert.core.decorators.requires` decorator to inform **bioconvert** that the method relies on the external Python library called mappy.